srgpsk/blog/content/posts/monitor-hotplugging-on-ubuntu.md

 ```

-All the files linked to apropriate places as described above.
+All the files linked to appropriate places as described above.

 Test it.
 Plug / unplug.
 I'm gonna cry now, my beautiful baby... it said "daddy" 🤪
-Old gods, such a relief, I was able to kill those disgusting seconds I'd have to spend on doing this manually 😂.
+Old gods, such a relief!
+I was able to kill those disgusting seconds I'd have to spend on doing this manually, otherwise 😂.

 All the code with automated installation can be found [in this repo](https://github.com/srgpsk/laptop/tree/master/external-display)